What Is the Student Away at School Discount?

 Auto-Owners

-Auto-Owners offers several ways families of teen and young drivers to save on their insurance.
-One of them is almost too easy to qualify for.
-Auto-Owners reduces rates of policyholders with a family member living at school a minimum of 100 miles from home without access to a vehicle
+The Auto-Owners student away discount allows families of teen and young drivers to save on their insurance premium.
+Qualifying policyholders with a family member living at school a minimum of 100 miles from home without access to a vehicle

 Mercury

-Mercury provides several “driver status discounts” to help lower insurance rates.
+Mercury provides several “driver status” rewards to help lower insurance rates.
 One of these is the distant student discount.
-It applies if you have a family member living at least 100 miles from home.
+It applies if you have a family member living at least 100 miles away from home.
 Qualifying drivers must also be under the age of 23 and have no access to the insured vehicle.

 Amica

-Amica offers a program geared towards families with a driver living at a college or university.
+The Amica student away at school discount applies to families with a child living along distance from home.
 You can qualify when you have a family member living at school full-time without access to a car.
-There’s no mention of how far drivers must live from home.
-You’ll need to speak with an Amica insurance agent to learn more.
+There’s no mention of how far drivers must live from their primary residence.
+You’ll need to speak with an agent to learn more.

 The Hanover

-The Hanover offers savings for families with kids in college, but doesn’t provide many details.
-It likely involves savings when your child lives far from home without access to the family vehicle.
-But you need to contact The Hanover directly for more details.
+The The Hanover student away at school discount is available to families with kids in college, but doesn’t provide many details.
+It likely involves savings when your child lives far from your home without access to the family vehicle.
+But you need to contact this insurer directly for more details.

 Student Away at School Discount by Company